Read the Room: Adapting a Robot's Voice to Ambient and Social Contexts: Related Work

-Most often human vocal modifications are for the purposes of creating ‘deliberately clear speech,’ when the listener is, for any reason, experiencing reduced comprehension \cite{confluent_talker_and_listener}.
-These modifications are often listener specific as is the case in speech directed towards infants and children \cite{whats_new_pussycat}, those who are hearing impaired \cite{mommy_speak_clearly}, and machines \cite{prosodic_and_intelligibility}.
-Modifications may otherwise occur when the environment is causing auditory hindrance, as is the case with distant speakers \cite{vocal_effort_acoustic_environments}, distorted transmission \cite{acoustic_phonetic_adverse_listening_conditions}, or noisy spaces \cite{acoustic_phonetic_adverse_listening_conditions}.
-In some cases speech is not modified for clarity, but rather to communicate a specific emotion of purpose, such as politeness\cite{polite}.
-For example, in some cases of infant speech, modifications are made to get a child’s attention rather than promote clarity \cite{the_listening_talker}.
-Vocal modifications are produced without conscious effort to elicit a specific auditory feature, rather they are produced as a result of achieving the aforementioned goals.
-As an example, one of the most well researched and understood vocal phenomena is the Lombard effect \cite{lombard_origin}.
-The Lombard effect is an involuntary increase in vocal effort, often due to the presence of background noise \cite{acoustic_phonetic_adverse_listening_conditions}.
-Although it is well understood that humans produce these vocal phenomena in response to ambience and context, the reproduction of these effects in generated speech is relatively new and sparsely studied.
+Human vocal modifications are commonly used to create ‘deliberately clear speech,’ when a listener is experiencing reduced comprehension \cite{confluent_talker_and_listener}.
+These modifications may occur when the environment is causing auditory hindrance, as is the case with distant speakers \cite{vocal_effort_acoustic_environments}, distorted transmissions \cite{acoustic_phonetic_adverse_listening_conditions}, or noisy spaces \cite{acoustic_phonetic_adverse_listening_conditions}.
+One of the most well researched vocal phenomena is the Lombard effect \cite{lombard_origin}, an involuntary increase in vocal effort, often due to the presence of background noise \cite{acoustic_phonetic_adverse_listening_conditions}.
+Modifications are also often listener-specific, as is the case in infant, child \cite{whats_new_pussycat}, hearing impaired \cite{mommy_speak_clearly}, and machine directed speech \cite{prosodic_and_intelligibility}.
+In some cases, speech is not modified for clarity, but rather to communicate a specific emotion or purpose, such as politeness~\cite{polite}.